pantheon-systems/documentation/source/content/guides/decoupled-sites/04-site.md

 ##### Prerequisites

-* You have an existing GitHub repository with a Next.js or Gatsby front-end, or your own experimental framework
+* You have an existing GitHub repository with a Next.js or Gatsby front-end, or your own experimental framework.

 * The repository should not be empty.